the-phoque/the-phoque/README.md

 ## Usage

 1. Add `eval $(thephoque init)` to your shell profile file (e.g. `~/.bashrc` or `~/.zshrc`).
+2. (One time) Configure the-phoque: `thephoque config init`.
-2. Do some stuff like `git commti -n "Fix typo"`.
+3. Do some stuff like `git commti -n "Fix typo"`.
-3. Run `thephoque fix` to fix your mistake.
+4. Run `thephoque fix` to fix your mistake.
-4. (Optional) Ask `thephoque` to help you before you make a mistake: `thephoque help "How to commit changes?"`.
+5. (Optional) Ask `thephoque` to help you before you make a mistake: `thephoque help "How to commit changes?"`.

+## Commands

+- `thephoque init` - Initialize the-phoque.
+- `thephoque fix` - Fix the last mistake.
+- `thephoque help` - Ask the-phoque for help.
+- `thephoque config` - Configure the-phoque.

 ## Development